jianhuayang/wmgresearchproject/README.md

 This will be done using a combination of text and video analysis pipelines which are implemented using dedicated Python libraries.

+Please note that the single video in the downloads folder is merely a placeholder - contact me if you would like the complete dataset of downloaded videos.

 Here is a list of the required libraries required for the code to run (not inlcuding their dependencies):
 * PixelLib
 * TensorFlow